MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Dataset

 \subsection{Dataset Statistics}

 Our benchmark comprises 1340 question-answer pairs structured in a standardized format.
-Each entry contains fields for question text, solution text, associated images, difficulty level, domain classification, and problem type.
-Questions are categorized as either numerical or formula type according to the answer, with 92.4\% being numerical and 7.6\% requiring formula derivation, 315 questions (23.5\%) include images.
+Questions are categorized as either numerical or formula-derivation type according to the type field, with 1236 NUM questions (92.2\%) and 104 FORMULA questions (7.8\%).
+In addition, 315 questions (23.5\%) include images.